Nimieeee/PHARM-AI/README.md

 ## ⚠️ Important Disclaimer

-**Educational Use Only**: PharmBot is designed for educational purposes only.
+**Educational Use Only**: PharmGPT is designed for educational purposes only.
 The information provided should not replace professional medical advice, diagnosis, or treatment.
 Always consult qualified healthcare professionals for clinical decisions and patient care.

 ## 📄 License